polings/StringPlus/README.md

 | 14 | char *strstr(const char *haystack, const char *needle) | Finds the first occurrence of the entire string needle (not including the terminating null character) which appears in the string haystack. |
 | 15 | char *strtok(char *str, const char *delim) | Breaks string str into a series of tokens separated by delim. |

-### sprintf and sscanf

-- int sscanf(const char *str, const char *format, ...) - reads formatted input from a string;
-- int sprintf(char *str, const char *format, ...) - sends formatted output to a string pointed to, by str.

-where:
-- str − This is the C string that the function processes as its source to retrieve the data;
-- format − This is the C string that contains one or more of the following items: Whitespace character, Non-whitespace character and Format specifiers.
-A format specifier for print functions follows this prototype: %[flags][width][.precision][length]specifier.
-A format specifier for scan functions follows this prototype: %[*][width][length]specifier.

 ### sprintf And sscanf Specifiers

 | No. | Specifier | sprintf output | sscanf output |